End of Lease Flea Treatment Sydney –

 If you don’t arrange this yourself, a more costly treatment may be deducted from your bond.

-Sprays may be requested for internal only, external only or both.
+Sprays may be requested for internal only, external only or both pest control services.
 Expect the treatment to take 20-30 minutes on average.
+No fumes or smells will be present and it is very low toxic.

 How much does it cost for a Flea Spray?

-End of lease flea treatment prices range from as little as $85 up to $165, depending on the property.
+End of lease flea treatment pest control prices range from as little as $85 up to $165, depending on the size of property and its location.
 Expect to pay around $250 for an average price from other pest control firms to fumigate.
+We usually charge around $165 inc GST.

 I know that it is annoying if you know that you haven’t got fleas, but you still have to have it done as part of your rental agreement.